harlan-zw/harlanzw.com/content/posts/vue-use-head-v1.md

 Featuring:
 - a new DOM patching algorithm that tracks side effects gracefully, less aggressive removal of tags and attributes
 - ⚡ DOM rendering optimisations, 5x faster (~10ms for an avg site), async for quicker initial main thread load.
-- 🧹 No more state in DOM
+- 🧹 No more non-essential state in DOM

 ### ✨ Enhancements